RemiBou/remibou.github.io/_posts/2018-5-5-An-Introduction-to-Blazor-Week-22.md

   - external reference : the js / css files you need from external providers (like jqueryui or toastr)
   - a root tag on which the pages will be rendered
   - a script tag for loading the blazor script
-- App.cshtml : temporary file for configuring your app (by default only the Router scanning is here) (My App.cshtml)[https://github.com/RemiBou/Toss.Blazor/blob/master/Toss/Toss.Client/App.cshtml]
+- App.cshtml : temporary file for configuring your app (by default only the Router scanning is here) [My App.cshtml](https://github.com/RemiBou/Toss.Blazor/blob/master/Toss/Toss.Client/App.cshtml)
 - component : a razor template and it's c# code that will manage a part of the page.
 - page : just like a component but it will be created on the application body when the user loads an url on its browser
-- interop functions : link you can create between a js function and a c# function (defined in this 2 files (C# side)[https://github.com/RemiBou/Toss.Blazor/blob/master/Toss/Toss.Client/Services/JsInterop.cs] and (JS side)[https://github.com/RemiBou/Toss.Blazor/blob/master/Toss/Toss.Client/wwwroot/index.html]
+- interop functions : link you can create between a js function and a c# function (defined in this 2 files [C# side](https://github.com/RemiBou/Toss.Blazor/blob/master/Toss/Toss.Client/Services/JsInterop.cs) and [JS side](https://github.com/RemiBou/Toss.Blazor/blob/master/Toss/Toss.Client/wwwroot/index.html)
-- Entry point (My File)[https://github.com/RemiBou/Toss.Blazor/blob/master/Toss/Toss.Client/Program.cs] just like the program.cs in asp.net core app you define :
+- Entry point [My File](https://github.com/RemiBou/Toss.Blazor/blob/master/Toss/Toss.Client/Program.cs) just like the program.cs in asp.net core app you define :
   - Dependency injection configuration
   - Framework specific settings (here I just set the name of the tag on the root App Root that'll be replace by the page content).

-You can view all these notions on my TOSS project (Here)[https://github.com/RemiBou/Toss.Blazor]
+You can view all these notions on my TOSS project [Here](https://github.com/RemiBou/Toss.Blazor)

 ## Visual Studio integration
-You need at least Visual Studio 15.7 and the Blazor Language Service (here)[https://go.microsoft.com/fwlink/?linkid=870389].
+You need at least Visual Studio 15.7 and the Blazor Language Service [here](https://go.microsoft.com/fwlink/?linkid=870389).
 Visual Studio gives the following tools regarding Blazor :
 - 2 project templates
 - code coloration on pages/components